-Caitlin Dutton is a NYC-based movement enthusiast and native of Savannah, GA.
-She graduated from the Conservatory of Dance at SUNY Purchase and studied at the London Contemporary Dance School (The Place) in the UK.
-Caitlin has performed in dances by Richard Alston, Lane Gifford, Rosalind Newman, Nelly van Bommel, Lauri Stallings, and Twyla Tharp.
+Caitlin Dutton-Reaver graduated from the Conservatory of Dance at SUNY Purchase, studied at the London Contemporary Dance School (The Place) in the UK, and is a current MFA candidate at Montclair State University.
+She has performed in dances by Richard Alston, Lane Gifford, Rosalind Newman, Nelly van Bommel, Lauri Stallings, and Twyla Tharp.
 She has also danced professionally for Backhausdance and Motion/TRIBE in California, gloATL in Georgia, Calpulli Danza Mexicana, Amalgamate Dance Company, Emily Faulkner, Jody Oberfelder, and Regina Nejman in NYC.
 As an instructor, Caitlin has taught ballet and modern at various studios in Georgia, California, and New York, and holds a DEL Certificate from The 92Y Harkness Dance Center.
-She is also the current Listings Editor at DanceMedia, working on their entire family of publications: Dance Magazine, Dance Spirit, Dance Teacher, Pointe, and Dance Retailer News.
+She teaches occasional master classes and set her first commissioned work in 2015 at the Savannah Arts Academy in Savannah, GA.

-Caitlin currently performs the role of Alice in Third Rail Project’s Bessie award winning immersive theater production Then She Fell, inspired by the classic tales of Alice in Wonderland and Through the Looking Glass.
+Caitlin currently performs the roles of Alice and Mary Ann in Third Rail Project’s Bessie award winning immersive theater production Then She Fell, inspired by the classic tales of Alice in Wonderland and Through the Looking Glass.
 As an independent choreographer, Caitlin has presented dances at Dance Theater Workshop (now NYLA) and the Robin Howard Dance Theatre in London, UK.
-She has self-produced her work as a guerilla site-specific festival in collaboration with the City of Savannah, GA, and co-produced concert work at Chen Dance Center, City Center Studios, and Gibney Dance in NYC.
-Under the caitlin+dancers moniker, the company has been presented in numerous traditional and site-specific venues throughout NYC and the surrounding region, and has toured along the East Coast.
+She has self-produced her work as a guerilla site-specific festival in collaboration with the City of Savannah, GA, and co-produced concert work at Chen Dance Center, City Center Studios, Gibney, and Martha Graham Studio Theater in NYC.
+As of 2014 under the caitlin+dancers moniker, the company has been presented in numerous traditional and site-specific venues throughout NYC and the surrounding region, and has toured along the East Coast.
 The company was a finalist and crowd favorite at the annual ‘So You Think You Can Choreograph?’ performance, hosted by Nacre Dance in Schenectady, NY.
-In early 2016, caitlin+dancers was awarded its first grant by the Queens Council on the Arts for a collaborative project with acclaimed visual artist Amanda Millet-Sorsa (www.amandams.com).
-Their culminating work researching color and its historical and social significance.
+In early 2016, caitlin+dancers was awarded its first grant by the Queens Council on the Arts for a collaborative project with acclaimed visual artist Amanda Millet-Sorsa (www.amandams.com), researching color and its historical and social significance.